SECURITY GUARD / ARMED SECURITY GUARD COURSES

 PISTOL PERMIT COURSES

-NRA Basic Pistol Safety Course: This course is a great way for you to learn the basics of pistol shooting.
-In NYS it is required to complete the lecture part of this course in order to obtain your pistol permit in New York State.
-The second part of the course, known as the live fire, can be completed upon approval of your pistol permit.
-We offer two options for this course (Full Service (includes application assistance) or Class Only)
+Basic Pistol Safety Course: This course is a great way for you to learn the basics of pistol shooting.
+In New York State, it is required to complete this course to obtain your “Premise Only Pistol Permit.”
+We offer two options for this course (Full Service, which includes application assistance, or Class Only).
+The Basic Pistol Safety Course is not for the “carry concealed pistol permit.”

 NRA RANGE SAFETY OFFICER (RSO) COURSE:

 NRA Range Safety Officer Course: The NRA Range Safety Officer (RSO) program was developed in response to the demand for a nationally recognized range safety officer certification.
-You must pass the RSO course and demonstrate that you possess the knowledge, skills, and attitude essential to organizing, conducting, and supervising safe shooting activities and range operations.
+You must be 21 years of age to enroll into this course.
+To pass the RSO course, you must demonstrate that you possess the knowledge, skills, and attitude essential to organizing, conducting, and supervising safe shooting activities and range operations.
 This course consists of RSO’s roles and responsibilities, range standard operating procedures, range inspection and range rules, firearm stoppages and malfunctions, and Range Safety Briefings which include procedures to follow in the case of an emergency.

 EMERGENCY MEDICAL TRAINING COURSES